slatedocs/slate/source/includes/_reference.md

 ## Replacing New Relic

-Scout is an attractive option for modern dev teams (frequent deploys, using Git, deploying to many micro instances & containers, using vendors for key infrastructure services like Amazon RDS, etc).
+Scout is an attractive <a href="https://scoutapp.com/newrelic-alternative" target="_blank">alternative to New Relic</a> for modern dev teams (frequent deploys, using Git, deploying to many micro instances & containers, using vendors for key infrastructure services like Amazon RDS, etc).
 We provide a laser-focus on getting to slow custom application code fast vs. wide breadth as debugging slow custom application code is typically the most time-intensive performance optimization work.

 In many cases, Scout is able to replace New Relic as-is.
 However, there are cases where your app has specific needs we currently don't provide.
 Don't fret - here's some of the more common scenarios and our suggestions for building a monitoring stack you'll love: